steve-giles/draganddrop/README.md

 # Dragdrophceu

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+Demonstrates how to implement drag and drop with CKEditor.

 ## Development server